workgroupengineering/Documentation/guides/deep-dives/reactiveui/routing.md

 **MainWindow.xaml.cs**

-Here is the code-behind for main view declared above in XAML.
+Here is the code-behind for `MainWindow.xaml` declared above.

 ```csharp
 namespace RoutingExample